rafid-dev/rice/README.md

 </div>

 ## Overview
 Rice is a powerful NNUE chess engine that combines the use of alpha-beta search with various other search techniques to achieve its impressive performance.
-This combination of methods allows Rice to effectively search through large numbers of potential moves and select the optimal move based on its evaluation function, which has been trained on a vast amount of data.

 ## Features